incture/IMO/README.md

-CW URL Preview is a Node library for creating a preview object of URL.
+Node library for creating a preview object of a URL.
 Pass a URL or a block of text containg a URL to the `load()` method of an instance of the library.

 ## Installation